Download Printable Version (PDF)

 “We’ll start with some ground rules,” said the Marine, and his opening strike was 2 Timothy 3:16, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness—Do you agree to these terms?” he asked.

 The implication: if one wanted to battle with bibles, one was supposed to assert that the Bible was inerrant.
 Otherwise, there would be no obvious epistemology by which anyone could win or lose.
-Yet the Firstborn knew the Bible was full of errors.
+Yet the Firstborn knew that, despite containing so much wisdom and the knowledge of God, the Bible also contained errors.

 His father surely also knew this, having studied it extensively in his youth.
 But his mother often claimed that it was perfect, even though she admitted she never studied it herself.
 This would give the Marine power over his bride because he could recite some verse demanding a concession or demanding tolerance of his abuse, and she would regard this as an obligation of her religion.
 And since the Bible was such a broad book composed of so many different viewpoints and rules, no matter what the Marine wanted his bride to do or to tolerate, he could find some verse along with an interpretation to make it so.